metiago/metiago.github.io/_posts/2020-01-06-java-nio-append.md

 tags: algorithm datastructure design
 ---

-## Intro

-This is a small algorithm using Java NIO API which read files from a given directory, filter by a given extension and append some texts to each of them.
+Small algorithm using Java NIO API which read files from a given directory, filter by a given extension and append some texts to each of them.

 ```java